Academic Policies & Procedures

 The University of Nebraska–Lincoln is committed to providing effective academic advising to students as an essential component of their educational experience.

 Students are ultimately responsible for fulfilling all the requirements of the curriculum in which they are enrolled.
 Students are also responsible for initiating advising contacts and preparing for advising sessions.
-The mentoring relationship between academic advisers and students is confidential and is strengthened by advisers listening with understanding to student concerns.
+The mentoring relationship between academic advisors and students is confidential and is strengthened by advisors listening with understanding to student concerns.

 Students are expected to take responsibility for a successful university experience and effective advising session by: